 A girl who attends primary school reduces her chances of getting HIV by 50%; if she attends secondary school, by 75%.
 We learned early on that children who are sick and hungry cannot learn.
 In addition to a quality free education we provide mentorship, love, safety, clean water, medicine, nutritious meals, and counseling to all of our students.
 We have a program for their caretakers that encourages them to send students to school rather than keeping them home to fetch water and care for them.

-By 2014, you will have built a secondary school designed especially for Nyaka and Kutamba graduates.
-In 2015, the very first class of students from Nyaka will be attending university, and they will graduate in 2018.
+In 2015 your Nyaka Secondary and Vocational School, designed especially for Nyaka and Kutamba graduates, will open and the very first class of students from Nyaka will be attending university.
+They will graduate in 2018.
 Starting in 2017, you will be supporting over 900 students, from young nursery students to passionate university students, on an annual basis.
-About half of these students will be female, and YOU will have equipped them with empowering knowledge and skills to better their lives!
+About half of these students will be female, and YOU will have equipped them with empowering knowledge and skills to better their lives.

 Help raise money for this important cause by creating a personalized fundraising page for this project.Start a Fundraiser